aldismrt/Sales-Retail-Analytics/DAX_Measures_Retail_Sales.md

 ## Formatting Notes

-- `Profit Margin %`, `YoY Growth %`, `MoM Growth %`, dan measure persentase lainnya perlu di-set format **Percentage** secara manual (klik measure → Measure tools → Format → Percentage), karena `DIVIDE()` menghasilkan angka desimal (0.19) bukan otomatis jadi persen (19%).
+- `Profit Margin %`, `YoY Growth %`, `MoM Growth %`, and other percentage measures need to be manually set to **Percentage** format (select the measure → Measure tools → Format → Percentage), since `DIVIDE()` returns a decimal value (0.19) rather than automatically formatting it as a percentage (19%).
-- Gunakan **slicer** (Year, Category, Region) alih-alih klik langsung ke visual seperti tabel/chart untuk filtering, supaya menghindari filter "tidak sengaja" akibat cross-filtering antar visual.
+- Use **slicers** (Year, Category, Region) instead of clicking directly on visuals like tables/charts for filtering, to avoid accidental filters caused by cross-filtering between visuals.